-The Public Relations Division issues approximately 200 press releases and fields over 800 media requests annually, which directly results in over 1,000 media stories and newspaper articles each year.
+The Public Relations Office issues approximately 200 press releases and fields over 800 media requests annually, which directly results in over 1,000 media stories and newspaper articles each year.

 History of Public Information

 Historically, when members of the media requested information pertaining to the operation of a law enforcement agency, the sheriff, police chief, or a high ranking official from within the agency would be tasked with offering information to the media and the community.
 This reactionary model worked well for the 19th and 20th century.
 Even within the HCSO’s 200-year history, this was typically the most viable and effective way to communicate with the media.